manuelreneduran/amazon-clone-photo-gallery/README.md

 > Some usage instructions

-*** Navigate to server/index.js -- on line 12, change the host string to either your own mongo db (in localhost or in a remote).
+*** Navigate to server/index.js -- on line 12, change the host string to either your own mongo db (in localhost or in a remote)

 ## Requirements